layumi/Seg-Uncertainty/README.md

 * [Citation](#citation)

 ### News
+- [5 Sep 2021] Zheng etal. apply the Uncertainty to domain adaptive reid, and also achieve good performance.
+"Exploiting Sample Uncertainty for Domain Adaptive Person Re-Identification" Kecheng Zheng, Cuiling Lan, Wenjun Zeng, Zhizheng Zhang, and Zheng-Jun Zha.
+AAAI 2021

-[13 Aug 2021] We release one new method by Adaptive Boosting (AdaBoost) for Domain Adaptation.
+- [13 Aug 2021] We release one new method by Adaptive Boosting (AdaBoost) for Domain Adaptation.
 You may check the project at https://github.com/layumi/AdaBoost_Seg

 ### Common Q&A
 1. Why KLDivergence is always non-negative (>=0)?